luistelmocosta/SDIS-FEUP/README.md

 The application will behave like the original Dropbox, a service for file hosting.
 The application will have two main **stack screens** (the same page layout for several screens/app interface): the folder screen where the contents are displayed and the *file menu* with several subprotocols as **UPLOAD**, **DELETE** file or **CREATE**, **DELETE** Folder.

-The application will have two main screens: a *main menu* screen and a *room* screen.
-In the **main menu**, users will be able to *join* existing rooms, or to *create* new rooms.
-Users are presented with the **room screen** after having joined or created a room.
-Each room has a *canvas* where its users will be able to draw, sketch, or paint collaboratively with each other.
-The canvas of each room is unique, and therefore what is drawn in the canvas of a room is not drawn on any other canvas of other rooms.

 ## Main Features